 - Reciprocal borrowers: Requests for on-shelf items may be placed in person at any service desk or by telephone.
 Reciprocal borrowers can request that an available item except new videos, new 7-day books, electronic devices, board games, Discovery kits and magazines be held for no longer than three days.
 Reciprocal borrowers may not request LINKin or interlibrary loan items.
 (Reciprocal borrowers are required to register their library cards according to the registration policy in order to borrow materials.)

 A borrower has up to 45 days to search for misplaced items before being required to pay replacement fees.
-Fees may be paid before the end of the 45-day period; however no refunds will be granted for found items.
+Fees may be paid before the end of the 45-day period; however, no refunds will be granted for found items.
 The Library does not accept donations of like items in lieu of payment.
-All damaged and withdrawn materials remain the property of the library.
 Patrons may be charged for lost items and pieces.
 In addition, a processing fee will be charged for library staff time spent ordering and processing the replaced item.